mugund10/grpcuserservice/README.md

              int64 id = 1;
             }
             `

+> [!IMPORTANT]
+> change your directory to cmd/client to access the json files

 * ### TO Call a gRPCServer

     *   Endpoint Fetchuser
         ```shell
-        # change your directory to cmd/client to access the json files
         grpcurl --plaintext -d @ mugund10.openwaves.in:9292 Userservice.Fetchuser < fetchuser.json
         ```
          returns `
             {